 I am a fan of bundt cakes.
 They only require one pan.
-They are easy to transport since you don’t have to worry about the layers slipping.
-You just drizzle glaze over the top without fear of ending up Cake Wrecks.
+They are easy to transport since you don't have to worry about the layers slipping.
+You just drizzle glaze over the top without fear of ending up on Cake Wrecks.
 And since they are not coated in an inch of icing you can pretend it is a slightly healthier dessert.

 This cake is dense with a moist crumb.
 It has a rich vanilla flavor and is topped with a vanilla bean glaze.
 If you don't have vanilla beans, then double the amount of vanilla in the glaze.